dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 ## Add Loading Component to Detail

-We'll make similar changes to the detail component now to add the loading state.
+Now we'll make similar changes to the detail component to add the loading state.

 ### Implement Loading Functionality in Detail TypeScript